QMSforever/Causal-Inference/README.md

 ### Methodological Advances

 ### Advanced Methodological Texts
 1. **Athey, S., & Imbens, G. W. (2017)**: "The State of Applied Econometrics: Causality and Policy Evaluation".
+Journal of Economic Perspectives, 31 (2): 3-32.
 2. **Chernozhukov, V., Hansen, C., & Spindler, M. (2015)**: "Valid Post-Selection and Post-Regularization Inference: An Elementary, General Approach".
+Annual Review of Economics 2015 7:1, 649-688.
 For readers interested in post-selection inference, crucial for understanding model selection in causal analysis.
 3. **Belloni, A., Chernozhukov, V., & Hansen, C. (2014)**: "Inference on Treatment Effects after Selection among High-Dimensional Controls".
+The Review of Economic Studies, Volume 81, Issue 2: 608–650.
 This paper provides practical guidance on dealing with high-dimensional controls in causal inference.
 4. **Fernández-Val, Iván and Martin Weidner.
-(2016)**: "Individual and Time Effects in Nonlinear Panel Models with Large N, T." The authors examine the estimation of individual and time effects in nonlinear panel models with large dimensions.
+(2016)**: "Individual and Time Effects in Nonlinear Panel Models with Large N, T." Journal of Econometrics, 192(1):291–312, 2016.
+The authors examine the estimation of individual and time effects in nonlinear panel models with large dimensions.
 5. **Gobillon, Laurent and Thierry Magnac.
 (2016)**: "Regional Policy Evaluation: Interactive Fixed Effects and Synthetic Controls."
+Review of Economics and Statistics, 98(3):535–551, 2016.
 Gobillon and Magnac evaluate regional policies using interactive fixed effects models and synthetic controls.
 6. **Freyberger, Joachim.
 (2018)**: "Non-parametric Panel Data Models with Interactive Fixed Effects."
+The Review of Economic Studies, 85(3):1824–1851.
 Freyberger discusses non-parametric panel data models and their application in econometric analysis.
 7. **Feng, Yingjie.
-(2020)**: "Causal Inference in Possibly Nonlinear Factor Models."
+(2020)**: "Causal Inference in Possibly Nonlinear Factor Models." arXiv:2008.13651.
 Feng explores causal inference within potentially nonlinear factor models, expanding the toolbox for dealing with complex data structures.
 8. **Abadie, Alberto, Susan Athey, Guido W Imbens, and Jeffrey M Wooldridge.
 (2020)**: "Sampling-based versus Design-based Uncertainty in Regression Analysis."
+Econometrica, 88: 265-296.
 The authors discuss the differences between sampling-based and design-based approaches to uncertainty in regression analysis, providing guidance on when each approach is appropriate.
 9. **Deaner, Ben.
-(2021)**: "Proxy Controls and Panel Data."
+(2021)**: "Proxy Controls and Panel Data." arXiv preprint arXiv:1810.00283.
 This paper addresses the integration of proxy controls in panel data models for causal analysis.
 10. **Tyler, Matthew.
 (2021)**: "Counterfactual Forecasting: Causal Inference without Simultaneous Controls."
+Mimeo, Stanford University.
 Tyler's manuscript addresses the methodology of causal inference forecasting without the need for simultaneous control variables.
 11. **Wang, Ye.
 (2021)**: "Causal Inference under Temporal and Spatial Interference."
+Mimeo, New York University.
 Wang's work delves into the complexities of causal inference when dealing with interference across both time and space.
 12. **Abadie, Alberto, Susan Athey, Guido W Imbens, and Jeffrey M Wooldridge.
 (2023)**: "When Should You Adjust Standard Errors for Clustering?"
+The Quarterly Journal of Economics, 138(1):1–35.
 This article addresses the crucial question of when to adjust standard errors for clustering in statistical analysis, offering best practices for researchers.

 ## Specialized Topics (Advanced)
 ### Specialized Topics

 ### Marginal structural models (MSMs)
 1. **Robins, J M, M A Hernán, and B Brumback.
 (2000)**: "Marginal Structural Models and Causal Inference in Epidemiology."
+Epidemiology 11(5):550–560.
 2. **Blackwell, Matthew.
 (2013)**: "A Framework for Dynamic Causal Inference in Political Science."
+American journal of political science 57(2):504–520.
 Blackwell provides a framework for assessing causality in dynamic political contexts.
-3. **Blackwell, M. and Yamauchi, S. (2021)**: "Adjusting for Unmeasured Confounding in Marginal Structural Models".
+3. **Blackwell, M. and Yamauchi, S. (2021)**: "Adjusting for Unmeasured Confounding in Marginal Structural Models".arXiv preprint, arXiv:2105.03478
-4. **Blackwell, Matthew and Soichiro Yamauchi.
-(2021)**: "Adjusting for Unmeasured Confounding in Marginal Structural Models with Propensity-Score Fixed Effects."
-### PanelMatch
-1. **Imai, Kosuke, In Song Kim, and Erik Wang.
-(2021)**: "Matching Methods for Causal Inference with Time-Series Cross-Section Data."
+4. **Imai, Kosuke, In Song Kim, and Erik Wang.
+(2023)**: "Matching Methods for Causal Inference with Time-Series Cross-Section Data."
 The authors propose matching methods tailored for time-series cross-section data in causal inference.
+American Journal of Political Science, Vol. 67, No. 3: 587–605.

 ## Software and Practical Guides
 ### Software and Practical Guides
 1. **Liu, L., Wang, Y., and Xu, Y. (2022)**: "A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional Data".
+American Journal of Political Science, May 2022, Pp. 1–17.
 Practical guide for implementing counterfactual estimators.
 2. **Mou, H., Liu, L., and Xu, Y. (2023)**: "Panel Data Visualization in R (panelView) and Stata (panelview)".
+Journal of Statistical Software, 107(7), 1–20.
 Tools for visualizing panel data.
 3. **Xu, Yiqing.
 (2023)**: "Causal Inference with Time-Series Cross-Sectional Data: A Reflection."
+In Oxford Handbook of Engaged Methodological Pluralism in Political Science (Vol 1).
 Xu provides a comprehensive reflection on the challenges of causal inference within the context of time-series cross-sectional data.